kgateway-dev/kgateway/docs/content/operations/advanced/zero-downtime-gateway-rollout/_index.md

 description: Properly configure Gloo Edge and your Load-Balancer to minimize the downtime when bouncing Envoy proxies.
 ---

+Configure Gloo Edge and your load balancer to minimize downtime when bouncing Envoy proxies.
 ## Principles

 With distributed systems come reliability patterns that are best to implement.

 As services cannot guess the state of their neighborhood, they must implement some mechanisms like health checks, retries, failover, and more.

-If you want to know more about theses principles, please watch out this video:
+If you want to know more about theses reliability principles, please watch this video:
 <p style="text-align: center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/xYFx0a0W9_E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </p>

-To implement these principles, you might want to configure your load-balancer to do accurate health checks but also the Kubernetes service representing the Envoy proxy and, of course, Envoy itself.
+To implement these principles, you can configure health checking for your load balancer, the Kubernetes service for the Envoy proxy, and the Envoy proxy itself.

 ![Overview]({{< versioned_link_path fromRoot="/img/0dt-overview.png" >}})